NVlabs/SPADE/README.md

 ## Training New Models

-New models can be trained with following commands.
+New models can be trained with the following commands.

 1. Prepare dataset.
 To train on the datasets shown in the paper, you can download the datasets and use `--dataset_mode` option, which will choose which subclass of `BaseDataset` is loaded.
 For custom datasets, the easiest way is to use `./data/custom_dataset.py` by specifying the option `--dataset_mode custom`, along with `--label_dir [path_to_labels] --image_dir [path_to_images]`.
-You also need to specify options such as `--label_nc` for the number of label classes in the dataset, `--contain_dontcare_label` to specify whether it has unknown label, or `--no_instance` to denote the dataset doesn't have instance maps.
+You also need to specify options such as `--label_nc` for the number of label classes in the dataset, `--contain_dontcare_label` to specify whether it has an unknown label, or `--no_instance` to denote the dataset doesn't have instance maps.

 2. Train.